ezcatdb/clinicalcorpus-guidelines/_relation/member_of.md

 R2 member_of Arg1:T3 Arg2:T1
 ~~~

-This relation can be used to describe the relationships between events.
+This relation can also be used to describe the relationships between event entities.